-Racial Injustices of Food Systems and Food Waste
+Racial Injustice in Food Systems: Food Waste

 This is part one of a two-part series on the injustices and racial disparity in food systems, how that disparity feeds into racial disparity in other systems, and the history of food consumption and waste in the U.S.

 Every year, up to 40% of food produced in the U.S. is thrown away into landfills.
 Think of it this way, of every $100 you spend on food at the grocery store or market, $40 of it will end up in a landfill.
 At 22%, food waste is the single largest source of material in U.S. landfills, followed by paper at 19%.
 As the buried food waste decomposes in landfills, it releases methane, a potent greenhouse gas that contributes to climate change.
 An enormous amount of resources and energy go into growing, processing, and transporting food, just to get it to the table.
 From seed to plate, the production of food requires fertilizers, packaging and labor, all of which create additional climate-disrupting greenhouse gas emissions.